 Jaipur is the capital of Rajasthan and is nicknamed the “Pink City”.
 Upon walking around the old city, it becomes obvious why as you walk through gorgeous, pink-colored architecture.
 It’s no wonder the city is on everyone’s India itinerary!

 The history of the pink color goes back to 1876.
 Prince Albert and Victoria were going to visit India, and the king didn’t want to miss the opportunity to strengthen ties with the British.
 So he ordered that the whole city be painted pink, which represents welcoming and hospitality.
 How sweet!

 Nowadays, pink buildings are an icon of the city.
 The most beautiful prominent building in the city is Hawa Mahal “Palace of the Winds,” which contains 953 windows.

 Tip: To get a shot like this, head across the street away from the masses of tourists up a stairwell.
 You will eventually get to a rooftop where there are a few shops, but they don’t mind if you stop to take a photo.

 Walking around Jaipur is an activity on its own.
 Wander around the local spice markets, where you can buy vacuum-sealed bags of spices to bring home with you.

 Another attraction worth checking out is Amber Fort, which was the former capital of Jaipur state.
-Out of all the forts I visited in India (and trust me, there’s many), Amber fort was my favorite.
+Out of all the forts I visited in India (and trust me, there are many), Amber fort was my favorite.

 For a unique adventure in Jaipur, try a hot air balloon ride!